 The Magical Psoas Muscle - Playlist

 This is a playlist of different classes that touch on the different topics that centre around the psoas muscle and the core abdominal and back muscles.
 A healthy psoas means a healthy spine and lower body.
 And a juicy and awake psoas also means a healthy emotional, energetic and spiritual body.
 In these classes, you will find the tools to feel your psoas, align your pelvis and spine, strengthen your core and find freedom in your body!

 - Stretching out your stress - Learn why the psoas such a major player in our physical, mental and emotional well being.

 - Tension, e-motion and breath - We all experience tension but how does movement and the breath help to release it?
 And what on earth do ducks' tails have to do with anything?!

 Sandra Carson teaches Yoga Psoas workshops and is a certified TRE® provider.
 She has several classes on EkhartYoga about the psoas and you can contact her for personal TRE® workshops and private sessions (also on Skype).

-You can follow teachers via any of their classes or their teacher page to get notifications about their classes, articles and workshops.
+You can follow teachers via any of their classes or their teacher page to get notifications about their classes.